 The mystery of Holy Eucharist is at the center of our faith, it is the “source and summit of the Christian life” (Second Vatican Council, Lumen gentium, 11).
 When we eat the broken Bread, we unite ourselves with the love of Jesus, who gave his body for us on the wood of the Cross; when we drink from the chalice, we unite ourselves with him who even poured out his blood out of love for us (YouCat 208).

 The Sacrament of 1st Communion is done in conjunction with the Sacrament of 1st Reconciliation.
 It is available for children who are at least 7 years old or in Grade 2.
-This year’s classes consist of a workbook for children and parents to do together at home and two half day retreats held at the church.
+This year’s classes consist of a workbook for children and parents to do together at home, two in-person classes for children and parents, as well as two half day retreats held at the church.